My Main Page with Links to My Other

 317p (H) 1996

-progressive education builds bad Jeopardy contestants and bad humans.
+progressive education builds bad Jeopardy contestants and bad character.

-Hirsch maintains that lots of cultural knowledge (read: trivial knowledge) is crucial for future development and job success.
+Hirsch maintains that lots of cultural knowledge is crucial for future development and job success.
 I am skeptical.
 The economy is not based on Win Ben Stein’s Money.
 The vocational opportunities in the world of trivia are less than booming.
-The goal is to accomplish good, not expertise on every trivial issue.
-If job success depends on relationships emphasizing trivial cultural knowledge—knowing that President William Taft was obese, for example—that knowledge is a zero-sum or negative sum game, knowing trivia only improves your position compared to someone else.
+If job success depends on trivial cultural knowledge—knowing that President William Taft was obese, for example—that knowledge is a zero-sum or negative sum game, knowing trivia only improves your position compared to someone else.
 Schools should not be in the business of pursuing success in zero-sum games.
 They should be in the business of increasing overall value.
-I have never seen anyone get fired because they did not know who Neville Chamberlain was or for any other cultural knowledge reason.

 Research on Educational Innovations by Arthur K. Ellis and Jeffrey T. Fouts